dougblack/dougblack.io/markdown/a-good-vimrc.md

 `foldlevelstart` is the starting fold level for opening a new buffer.
 If it is set to 0, all folds will be closed.
 Setting it to 99 would guarantee folds are always open.
-So, setting it to 10 here ensures the only very nested blocks of code are folded when opening a buffer.
+So, setting it to 10 here ensures that only very nested blocks of code are folded when opening a buffer.

     :::vim script
     set foldnestmax=10      " 10 nested fold max